asift91/Manual_Migration/option2.md

             sudo systemctl restart php<phpVersion>-fpm
             ```
     -   **Update Time Stamp:**
-        -   A cron job is running in the VMSS which will check the updates in timestamp for every minute.
-If there is an update in timestamp then local copy of VMSS (/var/www/html/moodle) is updated from shared folder (/moodle/html/moodle).
+        -   A cron job is running in the VMSS which will check the updates in time stamp for every minute.
+If there is an update in time stamp then local copy of VMSS (/var/www/html/moodle) is updated from shared folder (/moodle/html/moodle).
         -   Update the time stamp to update the local copy in VMSS instance.
             ```
             /usr/local/bin/update_last_modified_time.azlamp.sh